HewlettPackard/puppet-hprest-module/README.md

 }
 ```

 To write your own commands to be sent, we utilize the service defined type.
 Ensure that each resource name is different, or puppet will throw an error.
 It is best to name them to reflect their usage.
 Additionally, the use of ordering arrows is important. hprest must first be installed, and the server must be logged into before anything can done, thus the login resource must be ordered before the types resource.
+Note, that the RESTful Interface Tool can be logged into remotely and locally through the hprest module.
+Simply exclude -u,-p and exclude the credentials.

 ``` sourceCode
 node default {